 On Library Search you will also come across journal articles - there are far more of these than books, so if you are looking for books you should limit your search to books.

 The library subscribes to a wide range electronic sources some of which are related to books or journals, and some of which provide access to other sources of information.
-These are highlighted throughout this guide.
+These are highlighted on the subject-specific guides (see above).
 You might want to start using LinkedIn Learning and Box of Broadcasts straight away.

 You don't need to sign-in to most online resources on campus, but if if accessing off campus, you should look for a sign-in option such as ‘Where are you from’ or ‘Shibboleth’.
 Some resources (e.g. Box of Broadcasts) require registration, or offer additional functionality if you register.
 More advice about logging in to online resources is available.

 You can borrow up to fifteen items.
 If the item you want is on loan or only available at another site, you can request it to be either held for you or transferred across sites using Library Search (you will need to sign in).
 You can request up to five items at a time.